-Here is an easy Sugar Cookies Icing guide with recipes and directions for how to decorate sugar cookies from the super easy way to the more advanced.
+Here is an easy Sugar Cookies Icing guide with recipes and directions for how to decorate sugar cookies from super easy to more advanced.

 Easiest Sugar Cookies Icing: Dipped Method

 The first and easiest way to decorate sugar cookies is to use store-bought frosting and dip the cookies into the icing.
-I first heard about this method on Instagram from Erin at Cotton Stem.
 This is great for when you are short on time or short on patience, but still want to decorate sugar cookies with your kids.

 Transfer the store-bought vanilla frosting from the container to a microwave-safe bowl that is wide enough to allow you to dip a cookie.
 Melt the frosting in the microwave for about one minute on high.
 Then, stir the frosting until smooth.
 Add food coloring to make it whatever color you want it to be and stir until the color is even.